StvnPzn/stvnpzn/README.md

 ### Hi there, I'm Steven 👋

 <p>I’m a new fresh fullstack developer (thanks to <a href="https://www.lewagon.com/">Le Wagon Bootcamp</a>) with a strong background in marketing (in love with product and growth 🤓).<br>
-Based in Nice, I’m currently enjoying my experience as fullstack web developper and Team Leader 🤙🏼 !<br>
+Based in Nice, I’m currently enjoying my experience as fullstack web developper and Team Leader! 🤙🏼<br>
-At the same time, I work on improving my skills to be the best I can be while learning new things and developing my own projects! 💪🏼</p>
+In the meantime, I'm working on my own projects to keep learning, discover new things, and maybe even launch my own product! 💪🏼</p>

 <p>
   <a href="https://www.linkedin.com/in/stevenpzn/">